beginning of content

 For some tests, you need special preparation.
 This may include:

-Always check with your doctor about any preparation that is needed before your tests.
-Any changes to your diet or medicines should only be made under your doctor’s instruction and supervision.
+Always check with your doctor about any preparation needed before your tests.
+Any changes to your diet or medicines should only be made under your doctor's instruction and supervision.

-Let collection centre staff know if you have not followed the instructions for any reason.
+Let the collection centre staff know if you have not followed the instructions for any reason.

-Also let your doctor know about any medicines you are taking, including herbal or over-the-counter (non-prescription) medicines.
+Tell your doctor about any medicines or supplements you are taking, including herbal or over-the-counter (non-prescription) medicines.

 Check with your doctor or call the pathology collection centre if you: